dotandimet/Allenby/talks/evogit.md

 `git commit -a` will `add` all changed files to a "staging area" and `commit` these changes to your local repository.
 The `-a` flag is a shortcut for two git commands.

-You can break down this process to make 2 unrelated changes into seperate
+You can break down this process to group unrelated changes into separate
 commits:

     git add foo.css bar.html ...